 The Company recognizes non-cash expense for the fair value of all stock options and other share-based awards.
 The Company uses the Black-Scholes option valuation model ("Black-Scholes") to calculate the fair value of stock options, using the single-option award approach and straight-line attribution method.
-For options granted to employees and directors, it recognizes the resulting fair value as expense on a straight-line basis over the vesting period of each respective stock option, generally four years.
-For options granted to non-employees, the Company remeasures the fair value expense using Black-Scholes each reporting period.
+The Company adopted ASU No. 2018-07, Compensation-Stock Compensation (Topic 718), Improvements to Nonemployee Share-Based Payment Accounting, on January 1, 2019.
+Accordingly, for all options granted, it recognizes the resulting fair value as expense on a straight-line basis over the vesting period of each respective stock option, generally four years.

 The Company has granted share-based awards that vest upon achievement of certain performance criteria ("Performance Awards").
 The Company multiplies the number of Performance Awards by the fair market value of its common stock on the date of grant to calculate the fair value of each award.
 It estimates an implicit service period for achieving performance criteria for each award.
 The Company recognizes the resulting fair value as expense over the implicit service period when it concludes that achieving the performance criteria is probable.
 It periodically reviews and updates as appropriate its estimates of implicit service periods and conclusions on achieving the performance criteria.
-Performance Awards vest and common stock is issued upon achievement of the performance criteria.
+Performance Awards vest and common stock is issued upon achievement of the performance criteria